 783 million (1 in 9) people do not have access to clean water, and it is projected that two thirds of humanity will live in water-stressed areas by 2025.
-Almost 3.5 million people die each year due to inadequate water supply, sanitation and hygiene.
+Nearly 1 out of every 5 deaths under the age of 5 worldwide is due to a water-related disease.
 Gaining a better understanding of how water impacts political and social stability around the globe and knowing how to solve these problems is vital to addressing the growing water crisis.

 Why It Matters:

 Half the hospital beds in the world are filled with people suffering from water-borne diseases, according to the UNDP.

 Diseases from unsafe water and lack of basic sanitation kill more people every year than all forms of violence, including war.

 443 million school days are lost each year due to water-related diseases.

 The water crisis is the #1 global risk based on impact to society (as a measure of devastation), and the #8 global risk based on likelihood (likelihood of occurring within 10 years) as announced by the World Economic Forum, January 2015.

 If you think the water crisis is some distance issue, you're wrong.
 More than twice the population of the United States lives without access to safe water.

 Water for irrigation and food production constitutes one of the greatest pressures on freshwater resource.
 Globally we use 70% of our water sources for agriculture and irrigation, and only 10% on domestic uses.

 The World Health Organization estimates that, on average, every $1 invested in water and sanitation provides a $4 economic return.